My Red Couch Talk with Julian Page

 “When you think of a piece of string tied around a bucket of tomatoes that you want to pull up to the balcony on the third floor, the string is strong because it’s made of many individual cords.
 On their own, they’re too weak, but together they can lift the load.
 Poverty alleviation is the same—each cord represents education, health, livelihoods, transportation, gender equity, and inclusion.
 Together, they make the difference.”

 This holistic model thrives on local collaboration, consultation, participation, and co-production—ensuring that solutions are rooted in the realities and culture of the community.
+Watch the full interview, and please ask questions directly on the YouTube video.

-Connect with Julian Page & Mikuyu Tanzania:
+Connect with Julian Page & Mikuyu Tanzania

 🌐 Mikuyu Tanzania